 What you do is take a soft blanket.
 Usually they have them in yoga shalas to put on people if they are cold during rest.

-Next you set it on the floor which is usually a wood floor so the blankets slides around easily on it.
-Then you make a little fold in the middle.
+Next you set it on the floor which is usually a wood or laminate floor in the western version of shala aka Yoga Studio.
+Since this floor is slippery the blankets slides around easily on it.

 The One Prop You May Need